FAQs

 What is an advanced meter and how is it different from my current meter?

-Your current meter and advanced meters both measure electricity consumption.
-However, instead of your meter being read approximately every two months, advanced meters will transmit this information on more frequent intervals across a secure, wireless network.
+Our current meter and advanced meters both measure electricity consumption.
+However, instead of each meter being manually read roughly every two months, advanced meters will transmit this information at more frequent intervals across a secure, wireless network.
 This will result in more timely information which will allow the utility to manage the flow of electricity throughout the city's electrical system and measure the quality of power being delivered more efficiently.
 Advanced meters can also automatically detect power outages leading to quicker response times.

 What are the benefits of advanced meter infrastructure?